bakame-php/http-structured-fields/README.md

 ## Documentation

-> [!WARNING]
-> The documentation for v2 is still not fully finished.
-Please refers to [version 1.x](https://github.com/bakame-php/http-structured-fields/tree/1.x)
+- The documentation for [version 2.x](/docs/00-intro.md) is a **work in progress**
-> for the most recent and stable documentation.
+- The documentation for [version 1.x](https://github.com/bakame-php/http-structured-fields/tree/1.x) for the current stable version.

-The documentation for v2 is a [work in progress you can read here](/docs/00-intro.md)

 ## Contributing